 As the buzzer sounds again he grabs deep into your jacket for a lapel grip and starts to establish control.
 You seize his sleeve with both hands and strip the grip away, but he sets the other hand on the opposite lapel.
 Growing increasingly desperate you break the grip, but he reaches a new hand in like a swimmer mid-breast stroke.
 Finally you falter, and fail to shake off his hand.
 He ties up your legs with his own and sends you clattering to the floor with a throw.

 On your back, you struggle to regain position, to set your legs and hips so that you have some degree of control.
 Taking advantage of the position, your partner passes your legs and moves to side control.
 With his chest on your chest, he holds your weight down as you buck and struggle to break free.
-But you’re getting tired, and each attempt to make space gets harder and harder as you start to pant through your mouthguard.
+But you’re getting tired, and each attempt to make space gets harder and harder as you start to pant and sputter through your mouthguard.
 Your partner starts to fight for control of your arm to set up a joint lock, but you have just enough strength to change position when he does.

 When you’re first starting Brazilian Jiu-jitsu, the experience is often compared to drowning.
 You have no idea what is going on, and every attempt that you make to save yourself just plays into your opponent’s hand.
 It’s an overwhelming experience that typically either sends new students running out the door or hungry to learn more.
 The sensation of being made utterly powerless by another person can be terrifying and eye opening, but also intoxicating.